-Surveyors establish official land, airspace, and water boundaries.
-Surveyors work with civil engineers, landscape architects, and urban and regional planners to develop comprehensive design documents.
+A surveyor is someone who establishes official land, airspace, and water boundaries.
+Surveyors work with civil engineers, landscape architects, and regional and urban planners to develop comprehensive design documents.
 They work outdoors in many types of terrain, and they also work indoors to prepare legal documents and other reports.
-They usually work full time.

 What does a Surveyor do?

 Measure distances, directions, and angles between points on, above, and below the earth's surface

 Select known reference points and then determine the exact location of important features in the survey area using special equipment

 Research land records and other sources of information affecting properties

 Look for evidence of previous boundaries to determine where boundary lines are

 Travel to locations to measure distances and directions between points

 Record the results of surveying and verify the accuracy of data